 ISO 27001 Backup Policy

-It sets out the organisations approach to backups and ensures that adequate processes and procedures are in place as well as regular testing of the backup so that we can be sure that when the time comes and if we need it, we can recover it.
+It sets out the approach to backups and ensures that adequate processes and procedures are in place.
+It also ensures that there is regular testing of the backup so that you can be sure that when the time comes and if you need it, you can recover it.

 It is one of the ISO 27001 policies required by the ISO 27001 standard for ISO 27001 certification and is explicitly referenced in ISO 27001 Annex A 8.13 Information Backup.